Comas20/PM-Telef-101C/README.md

 resultado.head()
 ```

-In order to check the performance of the model after this first trainig configuration we have decided to display some accuracy metrics included below.
+To evaluate the performance of the model after this initial training configuration, we have decided to present several accuracy metrics, detailed below.
+These metrics will provide insights into the model’s predictive quality and help identify areas for potential improvement in future iterations.

 ```
 Exactitud: 0.9734291094218565